Jake Dennis: Formula E

-Avalanche Andretti Formula E (2021–)
+Andretti (2021–present)

 2020–21 season

 Dennis debuted in the 2020–21 Formula E World Championship driving for the BMW i Andretti team alongside Maximilian Günther.
 With 0 points from the first 4 races, he took his first win during the second race of the 2021 Valencia ePrix, held at the Circuit Ricardo Tormo, and a second win in the first race round the Excel arena in London.
 After a red flag in the final race of the season in Berlin which saw 2 title contenders eliminated on the start line.
-The provisinal standings meant Jake Dennis and Nyck De Vries would be tied on 95 points if the race finished as it was, however in the restart Dennis went for an overtake and crashed, meaning he would score 0 points, and not win the championship in his rookie season.
+The provisional standings meant Jake Dennis and Nyck De Vries would be tied on 95 points if the race finished as it was, however in the restart Dennis went for an overtake and crashed, meaning he would score 0 points, and not win the championship in his rookie season.

 Dennis finished the season with four retirements and ended up third in the standings with 91 points, placing as the highest rookie.